kptyap/kptyap.github.io/_posts/2021-04-22-sql-and-python-data.md

 permalink: "/sql-and-python-data/"
 ---

-## Notes on using data from Python (like a list of values) with SQL databases and tables (also in Python).
+### Notes on using data from Python (like a list of values) with SQL databases and tables (also in Python).

-Examples below assume ysing the MySQL Python connector.
+Examples below assume using the MySQL Python connector.

 Basic setup for connecting to the SQL database in using the MySQL connector: